mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 This tutorial outlines how to install Passenger (`mod_passenger`) to allow an Apache to manage Ruby applications.

 Why?
 Easy.
 Apache is far more robust and flexible when it comes to web server configuration than most Ruby servers.
-Passenger allows Ruby applications to leverage this flexibility easilly and without having to play around with deeper Ruby web server specifics.
+Passenger allows Ruby applications to leverage this flexibility easily and without having to play around with deeper Ruby web server specifics.

 ***